haneulab/cdocs/README.md

 }
 ```

 When a python function returns nothing, we specify with a type `None` at the end with an arrow.
-In C, we specify `void` in fron of the function name that indicates that the function will not return any value.
+In C, we specify `void` in front of the function name that indicates that the function will not return any value.